 Types of further tests

-- PET-CT scan – a specialised imaging test, whereby the CT scan helps pinpoint the location of any abnormalities found by the PET scan.
-For oesophageal cancer, a PET–CT scan is most commonly used to see if the cancer has spread to other parts of the body.
-A PET–CT scan is not useful in finding some types of stomach cancers.
+• PET-CT scan – a specialised imaging test, whereby the CT scan helps pinpoint the location of any abnormalities found by the PET scan.
+A PET–CT scan can be used in staging stomach and oesophageal cancer, particularly in preparation for surgery.

-- Molecular testing – if you are diagnosed with advanced cancer in the stomach or gastro-oesophageal junction, your doctor may test the biopsy sample to see whether one of the available targeted therapy or immunotherapy drugs would be suitable for you.
+• Molecular testing – if you are diagnosed with advanced cancer in the stomach, oesophagus or gastro-oesophageal junction, your doctor may test the biopsy sample to see whether one of the available targeted therapy or immunotherapy drugs would be suitable for you.
 The test will look for particular features within the cancer.

 Before having scans, tell the doctor if you have any allergies or have had a reaction to contrast during previous scans.
 You should also let them know if you have diabetes or kidney disease or are pregnant or breastfeeding.